RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ### Intent parsing order

 You can pass to the matching call the name(s) of the intents that you want to try to match first.
-(Currently it only supports custom intents).
+(Currently it only supports custom intents, but that's not a problem since built in intents are very fast).
 Then this call will likely execute much faster.
 Since most of the time you know what the next likely answers (i.e. utterances) are going to be, you can provide them to the matching call.